 Step one – get the facts

-If you already have a list of your loans and how much you repaid from this lender you don’t need to bother with this – go straight to Step Two.
-You may be able to see your full history on the lender’s website if you can login, or you may know from your emails, bank statements or even your credit report.
+If you already have a list of your loans and how much you repaid a lender you can skip this and go straight to Step Two.
+You may be able to see your full history on the lender’s website if you can log in, or you may know from your emails, bank statements or even your credit report.
 If you can see the full history online, take a copy of it in case it later disappears!

 To get details of the loans you had, email the lender’s Complaints team (see this list of email addresses) and say:

 Some lenders make this step hard.
 See What to do if a payday lender won’t sent you a Statement of Account if your lender is trying to charge you for this.